 Passive by Sherwin Williams is a refreshing light gray paint with cool undertones.
-This is such a light gray it can easily be used and even work best in darker rooms.
+This is such a light gray it can easily be used and even works best in darker rooms.
 If you are looking for a very subtle gray that is almost white, this is the perfect one for you.

 Benjamin Moore Platinum Gray

 Platinum Gray by Benjamin Moore is considered a mid-tone gray.
-It is included in Benjamin Moores most popular Historic Color collection.
+It is included in Benjamin Moores’ most popular Historic Color collection.
 Although considered a more traditional gray, Platinum Gray could also work very well with a more contemporary space.

 Benjamin Moore Kendall Charcoal

 Kendall Charcoal by Benjamin Moore is on the darker side of the gray color palette.
-It is a very deep, luxurious gray that works great when using with white trim.
+It is a very deep, luxurious gray that works great when used with white trim.
 This color would be great for a moody office!

 Benjamin Moore Cheating Heart

 Cheating Heart by Benjamin Moore is another gray on the darker side.
 It is a very timeless, elegant, classic gray.
-Cheating heart is more of a charcoal gray color with a touch of navy.
+Cheating Heart is more of a charcoal gray color with a touch of navy.
 It’s very commonly used in kitchens and baths.
 I could see this being a beautiful kitchen or bath cabinetry color.